ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 - icuOccupancy: Decimal (representing a percentage).
 "ICU Occupancy" and "Current total ICU bed occupancy in Virginia hospitals, including COVID-19 and non-COVID patients."
 This comment also applies to the next two statistics.
 - icuSurgeBeds: Integer.
 "ICU Surge Beds"
 - icuSurgeOccupancy: Decimal (representing a percentage).
 "ICU Occupancy including Surge Beds".

+# Observations
+Various observations of data observed in the VHHA Dashboard.

+- 2020-12-28: On this day the dashboard showed a count of ICU Surge Beds of 1,269 even though the prior day showed 869 and the next day showed 850.
+This was likely a typo from the VHHA.